Ultimate Augusta Real Estate Investing Guide for 2026

 Augusta Real Estate Investing Market Overview

-For the decade, the annual growth of the population in Augusta has averaged .
-By comparison, the average rate during that same period was for the total state, and nationwide.
+For the ten-year period, the yearly increase of the population in Augusta has averaged .
+The national average during that time was with a state average of .

-Housing values in Augusta have changed during the last ten years at an annual rate of .
-The yearly growth tempo in the state averaged .
-Across the country, real property value changed annually at an average rate of .
+Housing values in Augusta have changed over the most recent ten years at an annual rate of .
+The average home value growth rate in that cycle throughout the entire state was annually.
+Throughout the nation, property prices changed yearly at an average rate of .

-The gross median rent in Augusta is , with a statewide median of , and a US median of .
+The gross median rent in Augusta is , with a statewide median of , and a national median of .

 Augusta Real Estate Investing Highlights